Recall Notice - October 2017

 The fabric attaches to the seat shell snuggly enough to avoid looking sloppy, but the infant insert is not sturdy or stiff enough to hold itself in the proper position which makes it look like it is falling apart or overly used in comparison to the tight fitting cover.
 The overall fit and finish of the Diono are somewhat improved by the look of the fabric that helps it stand out in the competition, but the limp insert and strange collection of straps and clips on the back make it feel awkward and a mess.
 The bottom of the seat is relatively smooth and has some rubber portions to help it grip the vehicle seat better.
 There are no sharp edges or corners that look like they could damage the vehicle seat.

 The Diono comes with an infant insert, alternative harness straps for heavier children and the foot adjustment for recline which makes the seat heavier in the rear facing position

-The overall weight of convertible seats isn't as much of a concern as the carrier weight of the infant seat given that you will not be carrying it around on a regular basis, but it comes into play if you travel frequently or live in an urban environment.
-The Diono weighs about 27 lbs making it one of the heaviest seats.
+The overall weight of convertible seats comes into play if you travel frequently or live in an urban environment.
+The Diono weighs about 27 lbs making it one of the heavier options.
 The Diono gets somewhat lighter in the forward facing position at 25 lbs, but it is still heavier than most.
-On the upside, the seat folds in half to make it somewhat smaller to carry and store, and there is an optional carry strap you can purchase should you be transporting it frequently.
+On the upside, the seat folds in half to make it somewhat smaller to carry and store, and there is an optional carry strap you can purchase should you transport it frequently.
 However, we still think the hefty weight will prevent most parents from wanting to carry this seat on a regular basis or over any long distance.
-It is, however, narrow with a 17.5 width. but the Clek Foonf and the Evenflo Tribute LX are both narrower and scored higher overall.
+It is, however, narrow with a 17.5 width, but the Clek Foonf and the Evenflo Tribute LX are both narrower and score higher overall.